Bachelor of Arts in Psychology

 Admission

 The admissions requirements for the B.A. in Psychology will be the same as current undergraduate admissions requirements.
-The program will follow the college policy for granting prior learning (PLA) credits to be among the 93 maximum transferable credits.
+The program will follow the university policy for granting prior learning (PLA) credits to be among the 93 maximum transferable credits.

 B.A.
 Psychology Program Requirements